Actions for Realizing Management That Emphasizes Cost of Capital and Stock Price

 (Of which, approx. 60 meetings with overseas institutional investors)

-Investor briefings 4 times 1 time Investor briefings led by the president and the officer responsible for IR
+Investor briefings 4 times 3 times Investor briefings led by the president and the officer responsible for IR

-Business strategy briefings 1 time - Business strategy briefings for institutional investors in Japan and overseas
+Business strategy briefings 1 time 3 times Business strategy briefings for institutional investors in Japan and overseas

-Overseas roadshows 2 times 1 time Face-to-face meetings between the president and IR representatives and overseas institutional investors
+Overseas roadshows 2 times 3 times Face-to-face meetings between the president and IR representatives and overseas institutional investors

 Scrollable horizontally

-Company briefings 1 time 1 time Briefings on the Company, business strategies, shareholder return policies, etc.
+Company briefings 1 time 2 times Briefings on the Company, business strategies, shareholder return policies, etc.

-Representative Improvements Based on Feedback from Dialogue with Shareholders and Other Investors
+Representative Improvements Based on Feedback from Dialogue with Shareholders and Investors

 1. 1Opinion on disclosure of the IR Presentation materials (fiscal 2024)